-- 5.1 Although Hackney Education does not condone any unauthorised absence, the criteria for issuing a Penalty Notice have been set to ensure the Hackney Education can confidently institute Magistrate Court proceedings in the event that the Penalty Notice remains unpaid.
+- 5.1 Although Hackney Education does not condone any unauthorised absence, the criteria for issuing a Penalty Notice have been set to ensure the Hackney Education can confidently institute Magistrate Court proceedings if the Penalty Notice remains unpaid.
 Therefore, it is expected that: - a.
-The School's Governing Body has endorsed the operation of the Penalty Notice scheme: - b.
+The School's Governing Body has endorsed the operation of the Penalty Notice scheme; - b.
 The School's Attendance Policy clearly explains the criteria and process for addressing poor attendance; - c.
 The School has fully considered any extenuating circumstances and has established there are no justified causes for the absences; - d.
 The parent has been regularly contacted by the school to establish the reasons for absence; - e.
-A written notice has been sent to parents informing them of the consideration to refer to the Local Authority to issue a Penalty Notice; - f.
+For unauthorised absence, the school has offered and can evidence that support has been provided to secure regular attendance, but this has not worked or been engaged with. - f.
+A written notice has been sent to parents informing them of the consideration to refer to the Local Authority to issue a Penalty Notice; - g.
 While the Headteacher can delegate the authority to a member of staff to make Penalty Notice referrals on their behalf, all referrals must include a signed attendance certificate to ensure that referrals are made in line with this protocol. - 5.2 Hackney Education recommends that parents are reminded on an annual basis of the school's policy on attendance, including the existence of Penalty Notices and any arrangements for granting leave during term time. - 5.3 To avoid duplication of process and to ensure fairness and equality, no Penalty Notice should be issued by a Headteacher without prior consultation with Hackney Education.